open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > What were the envision envisaged outputs of the hardware development in terms of publications, the hardware itself and documents?

 {{< expand "Show answer">}}
-The initial objectives was to get something like an arduino of ultrasound in the public space.
-And then I realized that the documentation was really needed to achieve that.
+The initial objectives was to get something like an arduino of ultrasound that I could play with.
+And then I realized that the documentation was really needed to achieve that, especially if I wanted it to be in the public space.

 The documentation itself became a priority, seen as a lab log, which was supported by a series of script to help classify and manage the information and data generated during experiments.
 The data itself of the experiments is tagged with metadata that allows to find back what were the conditions of the experiment.
 The same applies to pictures, using for example the EXIF tags.
 I have been running the scripts since 2016, and they are still used in generating the documentation.
 It’s been real helpful not only for me, but also for example to onboard people: I can point them to a session where I tried tomography and  where we would find the gateware for the FPGA.
 They would find the corresponding scripts , and reuse them relatively easily.
 That became the primary output.